Canwest

-The company had previously sold off some of the smaller newspapers it had acquired in the Southam purchase.
-Canwest also previously owned broadcasting operations in Australia (as majority shareholder of Network Ten), New Zealand (through CanWest MediaWorks New Zealand), the Republic of Ireland (as a minority shareholder of TV3) and Turkey (as the owners of four radio stations (Metro FM (Turkey), Süper FM, Joy FM, Joy Türk)).

 History

 Beginnings

-In 1974, a group led by Israel Asper bought the assets of Pembina, North Dakota television station KCND-TV from broadcaster Gordon McLendon, moving the station to Winnipeg as an independent station CKND-TV.
+In 1974, a group led by Israel Asper bought the assets of Pembina, North Dakota television station KCND-TV from broadcaster Gordon McLendon, moving the station to Winnipeg as an independent station, CKND-TV.
 Asper, through his company, Canwest, eventually bought out his partners in the Winnipeg station.
 A few months later, the Asper group joined a consortium that bought CKGN-TV, a network of six simulcasting transmitters across Ontario that carried many of CKND's programs and was known on-air as the Global Television Network.
 Canwest bought controlling interest in Global, now using the callsign CIII-TV, in 1985, thus becoming the first western-based owner of a major Canadian broadcaster.
 He acquired the remaining stock in 1989.

 Canwest subsequently invested in or acquired other independent TV stations across Canada.
 Eventually, his station group became known as the "Canwest Global System."
 In 1997, Canwest bought a controlling interest in CKMI-TV, the privately owned CBC affiliate in Quebec City.
 Canwest then set up CKMI rebroadcasters in Montreal and Sherbrooke.
-With this move, Canwest's stations now had enough coverage of Canada that on August 18—the day CKMI officially disaffiliated from CBC—Canwest scrubbed all local brands from its stations, rebranding them as "The Global Television Network," Canada's third television network.
-Throughout the 1990s, Global (and its antecedents) held Canadian rights to hit U.S. series such as Cheers, Friends, and Frasier.
+With this move, Canwest's stations now had enough coverage of Canada that on August 18—the day CKMI officially disaffiliated from CBC—Canwest scrubbed all local brands from its stations, rebranding them as "The Global Television Network."
+Throughout the 1990s, Global (and its antecedents) held Canadian rights to hit U.S. series, such as Cheers, Friends, and Frasier.

 Canwest also bought broadcasting assets internationally, including outlets in New Zealand, the Republic of Ireland, and Australia, although all were eventually sold off.
 In 1991, Canwest issued a successful initial public offering on the Toronto Stock Exchange.
 In June 1996, Canwest was listed on the New York Stock Exchange.